European Tech Regulation

 • In the case of an ‘obvious malfunction’.

-• Expand the range of defendants, with new liability for:
+• Expands the range of defendants, with new liability for:

 • Authorised representatives where there is no manufacturer established in the EU.